 Furthermore, since Powell consistently updated her website with the evidence, the public had access to the investigations and lawsuits and could decide for themselves whether they agreed with her opinions.
 Powell’s transparency with the documents allowed the public to read for themselves separate from Powell’s opinions.
 She then, in the motion, goes on to prove that her appearances were opinion and that “no reasonable person could conclude that the statements [without their attendant evidence to be later proven in court] were truly statements of fact.”
 Please refer to pages 39 to 41 for those exhibits.

 The next parts of the motion are, in the document, contiguous, but here are divided for the purpose of explanation.
 Starting on page 42, Powell explains how her speech in the public arena is protected opinion and why.
 It is normal for speech under the circumstances of the time to be political and hyperbolic.
 Reasonable people understand that.

-The next paragraph which starts on p.42 extends to p.43 explains the legal basis for writing that she disclosed the evidence publicly on her website and her opinions represented her “interpretation of the facts”…leaving the reader “free to draw his own conclusions”—to be proven or disproven in a court of law at a future time.
+The next paragraph which starts on p.42 extends to p.43 explains the legal basis for writing the controversial sentence and that she disclosed the evidence publicly on her website and her opinions represented her “interpretation of the facts”…leaving the reader “free to draw his own conclusions”—to be proven or disproven in a court of law at a future time.

 The next two sections explain that the “speech at issue,” her public appearances, are “not actionable”—meaning she has a right to speak her mind and cannot be sued for it (because no reasonable person would think her opinion is a fact).
 It is “robust” “political speech” and is protected by the First Amendment.
 It also explains that her speech was protected because it was spoken about in the context of future litigation that was important and pertinent for the public to know about.
 After all, it was a Presidential election to which she was referring in her appearances.